WHAT SHOULD YOU CHARGE FOR TEACHING GUITAR LESSONS?

 On average, guitar teachers in Seattle charge more than teachers in Phoenix, but less than guitar teachers living in New York.
 Location is one consideration when calculating your rate because general income levels vary from place to place, and the cost of living varies from place to place.
 The median household income for Seattle in 2011 was about 15% higher than the US median income.
 I think Seattle now also has the highest minimum wage in the country.

 Your specific studio location also plays a part in determining your rate.
-Are you located in the heart of the city (where parking is impossible), or are you 30 miles away from your students?
+Are you located in the heart of the city, or are you 30 miles away from your students?
 Adjust your rate by looking at how your studio location benefits your students.
 Having a studio that is walkable has significant advantages, but so does having a studio with lots of free parking!

 I have met guitar teachers who learned how to play guitar by completing the exercises in a self-instruction book.
 They don't have the same experience as someone who has earned a degree in music and/or who has studied with great teachers, and that is usually reflected in their rate.
 More or better education generally increases your value.